qiuyue1993/Notes/CVPR2020/Reading list.md

 - Multi-Task Collaborative Network for Joint Referring Expression Comprehension and Segmentation (**Oral**)

 - Cops-Ref:A New Dataset for Task on Compositional Refering Expression Comprehension

+Abstract: We propose a new dataset for visual reasoning in context of referring expression comprehension with two main features.

+Features: First, we design a novel expression engine rendering various reasoning logics that can be flexibly combined with rich visual properties to generate expressions with varying compositionality.
+Second, to better exploit the full reasoning chain embodied in an expression, we propose a new test setting by adding additional distracting images containing objects sharing similar properties with the referent, thus minimising the success rate of reasoning-free.

 - Referring Image Segmentation via Cross-Modal Progressive Comprehension